Update: As of 2017, Fuku Burger is closed.

 With the start of their first actual storefront in LA, Fuku Burger has carved itself a recipe for success.
-First, their burgers are less than ten dollars, not easy to find in LA, and second their location is prime, walking distance from big staples like the Kodak Theater and Amoeba Records.
-Their atmosphere is really open and welcoming with a huge open wall that allows the air to flow freely into the restaurant.
-They have a wide bar and lots of communal seating with their red benches.
-The design of the store is very unique with lots of Japanese inspired art and a couple flat screen TVs.
+First, their burgers are less than ten dollars, not easy to find in LA, and second, their location is prime, walking distance from big staples like the Kodak Theater and Amoeba Records.
+Their atmosphere is welcoming, with an open wall that allows the air to flow freely into the restaurant.
+They have a full bar and lots of communal seating with their red benches.
+The design of the store is unique with lots of Japanese inspired art and a couple of flat-screen TVs.
 The staff seemed excited to be there and offered recommendations freely.

-I love to try unique burgers so I was especially excited to see what they had to offer.
-Their menu features a collection of 6 – 8 burgers but most can be had in different meat options, even including things like falafel which Amie was excited about.
-I stayed with a fried egg, teriyaki and onion strings burger called the Tamago burger and Amie went with the falafel inspired vegetarian burger.
-Both were savory experiences, and Amie has made reference to the falafel burger at least 3 times since then.
+I love to try unique burgers, so I was especially excited to see what they had to offer.
+Their menu features a collection of 6 – 8 burgers, but most can be had in different meat options, even including things like falafel, which Amie was excited about.
+I stayed with a fried egg, teriyaki, and onion strings burger called the Tamago burger, and Amie went with the falafel inspired vegetarian burger.
+Both were savory experiences, and Amie has made reference to the falafel burger at least three times since then.

-We also opted for the edamame side and the jazz fries, the latter of which is a must order when you go there.
-With their signature crack sauce the fries were a huge hit and left me really wanting more.
-I didn’t have a chance to check out their beer menu but I’m sure it has some interesting additions as well.
+We also opted for the edamame side and the jazz fries, the latter of which is a must-order when you go there.
+With their signature crack sauce, the fries were a huge hit and left me wanting more.
+I didn’t have a chance to check out their beer menu, but I’m sure it has some exciting additions as well.

-Only a block or two from Umami burger it is really hard to decide which I like best.
-If you are hamburger fan like me though, you may want to check out both of them and decide for yourself.
-Get directions and see the rest of the photos below.
+Only a block or two from Umami burger, it is tough to decide which I like best.
+If you are a hamburger fan like me, though, you may want to check out both of them and decide for yourself.